Eisenach: Demographics

-The birth deficit was 240 in 2012, or -5.7 per 1,000 inhabitants (Thuringian average: -4.5; national average: -2.4).
-The net migration rate was +6.5 per 1,000 inhabitants in 2012 (Thuringian average: -0.8; national average: +4.6).
-The most important regions of origin of people who have moved to Eisenach are rural areas of Thuringia as well as foreign countries like Poland, Russia, Ukraine, Hungary, Serbia, Romania and Bulgaria.
+The birth deficit was 240 in 2012, or −5.7 per 1000 inhabitants (Thuringian average: −4.5; national average: −2.4).
+The net migration rate was +6.5 per 1,000 inhabitants in 2012 (Thuringian average: −0.8; national average: +4.6).
+The most important regions of origin of people who have moved to Eisenach are rural areas of Thuringia, as well as foreign countries like Poland, Russia, Ukraine, Hungary, Serbia, Romania, and Bulgaria.

-Like in other eastern German cities, only a small share of Eisenach's population is foreign: circa 2.3% are non-Germans by citizenship and overall 4.9% are classified as "migrants" (according to the 2011 EU census).
+Like other eastern German cities, only a small share of Eisenach's population is foreign: circa 2.3% are non-Germans by citizenship and overall 4.9% are classified as "migrants" (according to the 2011 EU census).
 Differing from the national average, the biggest groups of migrants in Eisenach are Vietnamese, Russians and Ukrainians.

 Due to the official atheism of the former German Democratic Republic, most of the population is non-religious: 23.0% are members of the Evangelical Church in Central Germany and 4.4% are Catholics (according to the 2011 EU census).

 Economy

 Agriculture, industry and services

 The region around Eisenach is the part of Thuringia with the strongest economic base.

-Agriculture is not very important in Eisenach, because of the hilly terrain, the—compared to central Thuringia further east—less fertile soil and the relatively humid climate.
-However, 43% of the total municipal territory are in agricultural use, mostly as maize and rapeseed fields or as cattle pasture.
+Agriculture is not very important in Eisenach, because of the hilly terrain, the less fertile soil, and the relatively humid climate, compared with central Thuringia further east.
+But 43% of the total municipal territory is in agricultural use, mostly as maize and rapeseed fields, or as cattle pasture.

 The industrial structure is relatively focused on car production.
 The German auto manufacturer Opel built an entirely new plant in the northwest of the town, after the Wartburg car plant had ceased production in 1991.
 The new plant opened in 1992.
 Most other large manufacturers in Eisenach serve as suppliers for Opel, the largest among them is Bosch.
 BMW runs a factory in the neighbouring municipality of Krauthausen that supplies car parts.
 Another component supplier is "Truck-Lite Europe".
-In 2012, there were a total of 19 industrial companies with more than 20 workers in Eisenach, employing 5,600 people and generating a turnover of more than 1.8 billion euros.
+In 2012 there were a total of 19 industrial companies with more than 20 workers in Eisenach, employing 5,600 people and generating a turnover of more than 1.8 billion euros.
 Of those employees, 3,000 work for just two companies (Opel and Bosch), underlining the dependence of Eisenach on the automotive industry.

-Services in Eisenach are focused on tourism with 166,000 overnight visitors spending a total of 311,000 nights in hotels in 2012.
+Services in Eisenach are focused on tourism, with 166,000 overnight visitors spending a total of 311,000 nights in hotels in 2012.
 In addition, there are large numbers of (mostly German) one-day visitors.

 Eisenach also provides services to the region (retail, hospitals, theatres, cinemas etc.).

-During recent years, the economic situation of the town improved: the unemployment rate declined from 17% in 2005 to 9% in 2013.
+During recent years the economic situation of the town improved: the unemployment rate declined from 17% in 2005 to 9% in 2013.